Thank you for your interest in Focus Essentials ®.

 Research evaluating the impact of renal and/or liver dysfunction on the metabolism and absorption of Focus Essentials has not been conducted.

-Focus Essentials is used in the treatment of a variety of mental health conditions.
-These include anxiety, mood, and behavioral abnormalities.
+Focus Essentials is used in the treatment of a variety of health conditions.
+These include anxious feelings, mood, and other health concerns.
 Considerable evidence has concluded that the aforementioned abnormalities can result from insufficient intake of vitamins/minerals and in those who are malnourished.
 It has been shown that comprehensive supplemental nutrition formulations like Focus Essentials can lessen the symptoms associated with these conditions.

 The recommended dosing of Focus Essentials is 8 capsules daily with food or as directed by your physician.